monte-hayward/gatsby-starter-netlify-cms/src/pages/blog/2019-07-02-build-times-with-netlify-netlifycms.md

   - build
   - cms
 ---
-##Update:
+##Updates in reverse chrono order:

+upgraded yarn via netlify.toml and that non-cached dep took time to download.
+4m24.013222221s.
+Now making content change.
+Build reported this instead of ~69 files: `All files already uploaded` and
+`All files already uploaded by a previous deploy with the same commits.`

+Going to try another content commit.

+Hm. took 4m13.49600654s.
+Gap between between log entry starting generate thumbnails and the one starting purgecss.

 upgraded to gatsby `2.13.0 from `^2.1.34`, and updated everything gatsby or netlify-related.
 Netlify build took 6 minutes.
 Now adding this paragraph in Content Manager.
 We'll see if build time decreases.

-Hm. took 4m13.49600654s.
-Gap between between log entry starting generate thumbnails and the one starting purgecss.

 ```shell
 5:38:47 PM: info bootstrap finished - 17.411 s